kentdlee/pcbook/source/index.rst

 The issue is that the synchronization needs to be between all the threads and this synchronized method is for the method *addOne* on a Runnable object and there is one Runnable object for each thread.
-We are synchronizing on a different object for each object.
+We are synchronizing on a different object for each Runnable.
 Remember, there is a lock per object in Java, not per method.
 For this purpose, the *threads* object is one instance that is visible to all the threads. :numref:`threadex5` correctly adds a critical section to the code to insure that counting is deterministic in this parallel